-I am always looking for something new to make my journeys, and yours, into the outdoors more comfortable.
+We are always looking for something new to make my journeys, and yours, into the outdoors more comfortable.
 Titanium stoves, graphite fiber paddles, clothing systems that weigh a fraction of what was acceptable in 1972, wicking underwear, selectively padded socks, SPF rated clothing for our intense sun, comfortable backpacks that move with the hiker and sleeping pads that smooth over rough ground.
 The gear has to be good enough for us, and we guarantee it will make you happy or we will buy it back.

-A lot has changed in the past 36 years, and some things are the same.
+A lot has changed over the years, and some things are the same.
 We have 9 stores across North Carolina and Virginia.
 We have over 150 people working to move product through the system, and who are committed to making you happy.
 But you see, they all love the outdoors as much as I do, and relish the interactions with interesting customers going on far out trips, the really cool clothing and gear.
 And Christmas still comes to the Provision Co. every morning when the UPS man brings the new gear the buyers found at market and we tested for quality on our own trips.
-I hope you’ll come by and give us a chance to make you happy.
+We hope you’ll come by and give us a chance to make you happy.

 Great Brands • Great Selection • Great Folks